EraX-AI/viColQwen/papers/paper-dualmodal.md

 *   **Framework:** Hugging Face `accelerate` with FSDP ZeRO-3.
 *   **Precision:** `bfloat16` mixed precision, Flash Attention 2.
 *   **Optimizer:** AdamW [17].
-*   **Learning Rate:** $1 \times 10^{-4}$ initial 5% warmup, with subsequent cosine decay
+*   **Learning Rate:** $1 \times 2^{-5}$ initial 15% warmup, with subsequent cosine decay
-*   **Batch Size:** Per-device 24, gradient accumulation 8 (Global: 768).
+*   **Batch Size:** Per-device 16, gradient accumulation 4 (Global: 256).
-*   **Sequence Length:** 8192 tokens.
+*   **Sequence Length:** 12288 tokens.
-*   **Training Duration:** 2-3 epochs (approximately 15-24 days).
+*   **Training Duration:** 2 epochs (approximately 15 days).
-*   **Regularization:** Weight decay 0.001, max gradient norm 1.0.
+*   **Regularization:** Weight decay 0.1, max gradient norm 3.0.
 *   **Loss Parameters:** $T=0.07$, $m=0.2$ (base). $\lambda$'s = 1.0.
 *   **Tokenizer:** Extended Qwen-VL tokenizer with new prefix tokens and embedding model's layer resized.

-### 4.4 Complementary Roles of Attention Pooling and Prefix-Guided Conditioning
+### 4.4 Complementary Roles of Attention Pooling and Enhanced Projection Head

-While both Attention Pooling and prefix-guided conditioning contribute to improved representations, they serve distinct functional roles within the model architecture.
-Understanding their synergistic relationship clarifies the overall design philosophy:
+While both Attention Pooling and the enhanced projection head contribute to improved representations, they serve distinct but complementary functional roles within the model architecture:

 **Attention Pooling** focuses on the problem of information extraction from the encoder's output sequence.
 It addresses the question: "How do we best summarize the sequence of hidden states into a single vector?"
 By learning to assign attention weights $\alpha_i$ to each token/patch representation $\mathbf{h}_i$, it creates a nuanced weighted average that emphasizes the most salient features for the final embedding.

-In contrast, **Prefix-Guided Conditioning** addresses the problem of task disambiguation and appropriate loss application.
-It answers the question: "Which optimization constraints should be prioritized for this particular input?"
-The prefix tokens signal to the model which task family the current input belongs to, enabling the application of the most appropriate loss function combination.
+The **Enhanced Multi-Layer Projection Head** addresses a different concern: "How do we best transform the pooled representation into an embedding that preserves semantic structure while reducing dimensionality?"
+The sophisticated projection architecture with non-linearities and multiple normalization layers creates a more expressive mapping function that can potentially:

+1. Disentangle correlated features from the VLM's hidden states
+2. Accentuate task-relevant information while suppressing noise
+3. Structure the final embedding space to better accommodate the conflicting geometric constraints imposed by different loss functions

-The relationship between these mechanisms can be expressed formally as:
+The relationship between these mechanisms produces a cascade of information refinement:

-1. **Attention Pooling** transforms the encoder hidden states into a context vector:
+1. **Attention Pooling** transforms the encoder hidden states into a context vector by identifying important tokens/patches:

    $$\mathbf{c} = \sum_{i=1}^{N} \alpha_i \mathbf{h}_i$$

+2. **Enhanced Projection Head** further refines this vector through a series of non-linear transformations:

+   $$\mathbf{p} = \text{LayerNorm}(\mathbf{W}_{\mathrm{proj2}} \cdot \text{GELU}(\text{LayerNorm}(\mathbf{W}_{\mathrm{proj1}} \mathbf{c})))$$

-2. **Prefix-Guided Conditioning** influences which loss function is applied to this context vector after projection:
+3. **Prefix-Guided Conditioning** influences which loss function is applied to this projected vector:

    $$\mathcal{L} = \mathcal{L}_{\text{type}(p_i)}(f_\theta(x'_i), f_\theta(y'_i))$$

-This complementary design enables a form of "dual adaptation" - Attention Pooling adapts the feature extraction process to each input's content, while prefix conditioning adapts the optimization process to each input's task structure.
+This complementary design enables a form of "multi-level adaptation" - Attention Pooling adapts the feature extraction process, the enhanced projection head adapts the feature transformation process, and prefix conditioning adapts the optimization process - all working together to create a unified embedding space capable of representing diverse multimodal inputs.

 ## 5. Experimental Design and Evaluation Plan